paypal/InnerSourceCommons/events/isc-spring-2019.md

 ### 9th to 11th April 2019 in Galway, Ireland

 ### Call For Presentations
-Use this form to submit your proposal for the InnerSource Commons Spring Summit 2019:https://tinyurl.com/ycuxbjbe All proposals are due by midnight, February 10th, 2019.
+Use this form to submit your proposal [here](https://tinyurl.com/ycuxbjbe) for the InnerSource Commons Spring Summit 2019

+All proposals are due by midnight, February 10th, 2019.
 All presentations at the Spring Summit, unless otherwise designated by the presenter, will be covered by the Chatham House Rule.
-See https://www.chathamhouse.org/about/chatham-house-rule
+See the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).

 ### Registration
 Details will be released shortly.